django-behave/django-behave/README.md

 - Django v1.6-1.8

-**This is a fork of django-behave/django-behave which supports testing of apps in subdirectories.
+**This is a fork of django-behave/django-behave which supports testing of apps in subdirectories. **

-The app loading mechanism for django was changed in version 1.6.
-Therefore older versions are not supported by this fork**
+**The app loading mechanism only supports Django version 1.6 and higher**

 django-behave
 =============